 Patients described high levels of satisfaction with the responsive service provided by the practice.

-The practice had made reasonable adjustments for patients with disabilities.
-These included step free access and hand rails.
+The practice had undertaken a disability access audit and made some adjustments for patients with disabilities.
+These included a portable ramp, hand rails, additional chair at reception and use of a ground floor surgery.